weibocom/nginx-upsync-module/README.md

 * stability

-      Even if one pulling failed, it will pull next update_interval, so guaranteing backend server stably provides service.
+      Even if one pulling failed, it will pull next upsync_interval, so guaranteing backend server stably provides service.
 And support dumping the latest config to location, so even if consul hung up, and nginx can be reload anytime.

 * health_check